w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

 * provide clear and descriptive text alternatives for images conveying information by:
-  * writing clear and succinct text alternaatives associated to the images
+  * writing clear and succinct text alternatives associated to the images
   * ensuring that adjacent text conveys the same information as the image

 #### Teaching Ideas for Topic